 A debt is a sum of money owed by a debtor to a creditor, the payment of which is legally enforceable.
 Debt recovery is the legal process and procedure that a creditor can initiate to get back the money owed by the debtor.
 This article deals with debt recovery in Australia.

 What is and what is not a debt

-Strictly speaking, a debt arises in situations where the legal liability on the debtor to pay or repay money is clear, and the debtor has failed to meet his, her, or its obligation to pay the creditor.
+Strictly speaking, a debt arises in situations where the legal liability of the debtor to pay or repay money is clear, and the debtor has failed to meet their obligation to pay the creditor.